-- 10. Award Benefits The CLS award covers the costs of tuition, textbooks, and other language learning-materials required for the CLS virtual institute.
-CLS participants receive a stipend to help defray costs related to program participation, including the cost of a reliable internet connection for the duration of the program and equipment needed to fully participate in the program, such as a headset, microphone, and web camera.
+- 10. Award Benefits The CLS Spark award covers the costs of tuition, textbooks, and other language learning-materials required for the CLS Spark.
+CLS Spark participants receive a stipend to help defray costs related to program participation, including the cost of a reliable internet connection for the duration of the program and equipment needed to fully participate in the program, such as a headset, microphone, and web camera.
 The stipend may also be used to offset some basic costs of living during the program.
 Stipend amounts are determined by the U.S. Department of State in consultation with American Councils.
-CLS Program stipends are not intended to cover costs unassociated with the virtual CLS institute, and are not designed to cover the full cost of living for participants during the program. - 11.
-Non-Competitive Eligibility Under Executive Order 13750, CLS Program alumni who successfully complete the program are eligible for 12 months of Non-Competitive Eligibility (NCE) hiring status within the federal government, with the possibility of extensions if certain criteria are met.
-CLS alumni will be issued an NCE certificate after all program and post-program requirements are completed.
-More information about NCE is available on the U.S. Department of State website at https://alumni.state.gov/highlight/noncompetitive-eligibility-federal-employment.

-- 12. Pre-Program Information Finalists are required to read all pre-program materials provided and participate in all required webinars or meetings before the beginning of the CLS Program.
-Any questions regarding the materials or the CLS Program should be directed to CLS Program staff. - 13.
+CLS Spark stipends are not intended to cover costs unassociated with the virtual CLS Spark and are not designed to cover the full cost of living for participants during the program. - 11.
+Non-Competitive Eligibility Under Executive Order 13750, CLS Spark alumni who successfully complete the program are eligible for 12 months of Non-Competitive Eligibility (NCE) hiring status within the federal government, with the possibility of extensions if certain criteria are met.
+CLS Spark alumni will be issued an NCE certificate after all program and post-program requirements are completed.
+More information about NCE is available on the U.S. Department of State website at https://alumni.state.gov/highlight/noncompetitive-eligibility-federal-employment. - 12.
+Pre-Program Information Finalists are required to read all pre-program materials provided and participate in all required webinars or meetings before the beginning of the CLS Spark.
+Any questions regarding the materials or the CLS Spark should be directed to CLS staff. - 13.
 Orientation Participants are required to attend a mandatory virtual pre-program orientation in advance of the program start date.
-Specific dates of the pre-program orientation and further information will be shared at a later date. - 14.
-CLS Program Participation and Conduct The CLS Program is first and foremost an academic experience.
+Specific dates of the pre-program orientation and further information will be shared at a later date.

+14. CLS Spark Participation and Conduct - CLS Spark is first and foremost an academic experience.
 Participants are expected to participate to the fullest extent.
 Attendance at all scheduled classes and program activities is mandatory, unless explicitly excused by program staff.
-Full CLS Program participation includes, but is not limited to, complete attendance at all classes, completion of work assigned as part of the academic program, attendance at all mandatory cultural activities, arrival on time to all mandatory events and activities, and adherence to the language policy of the CLS Institute.
-Participants who fail to participate fully may be considered as not having successfully completed the program and may not receive a CLS Program completion certificate, language test certificate, NCE certificate, or access to benefits and/or resources that are available to CLS Program alumni.
+Full CLS Spark participation includes, but is not limited to, complete attendance at all classes, complete attendance of all individual consultations, complete attendance of all language partner meetings, completion of work assigned as part of the academic program, attendance at all cultural activities, and arrival on time to all mandatory events and activities.
+Participants who fail to participate fully may be considered as not having successfully completed the program and may not receive a CLS Spark completion certificate, language test certificate, NCE certificate, or access to benefits and/or resources that are available to CLS Spark alumni.

 Participants are expected to be respectful, follow all program policies, and maintain the highest level of professional conduct with CLS Program staff, language partners, fellow participants, and other program affiliates.
-When participants have their cameras and/or microphones on they should take steps to minimize distractions that could negatively affect others.
-Participants are expected to maintain the highest levels of cultural sensitivity towards the host community and culture, and to maintain a standard of conduct and integrity that is in keeping with the spirit and intent of the CLS Program.
-If CLS Program staff determines that a participant is being disrespectful or not following program directives, that participant may be subject to immediate disciplinary action (see Section 22).
+Participants are expected to have their cameras and/or microphones on during class, and they should take steps to minimize distractions that could negatively affect others.
+Participants are expected to maintain the highest levels of cultural sensitivity towards the host community and culture, and to maintain a standard of conduct and integrity that is in keeping with the spirit and intent of CLS Spark.
+If CLS staff determines that a participant is being disrespectful or not following program directives, that participant may be subject to immediate disciplinary action (see Section 23).